-Brexit will not halt the enforcement of the EU General Data Protection Regulation on 25 May 2018; organisations need to ensure they are ready for compliance now or face the prospect of hefty fines.
+Brexit will not halt the enforcement of the EU General Data Protection Regulation (GDPR); organisations need to ensure they are compliant now or face the prospect of hefty fines.

-The GDPR (General Data Protection Regulation) seeks to create a data protection law framework across all organisations that manage, process and control data in their interaction with the European Union (EU) and aims to give control of personal data back to the individual.
-The reform imposes strict rules on those hosting and ‘processing’ this data, anywhere in the world.
+The General Data Protection Regulation (GDPR) is a data protection law framework across all organisations that manage, process and control data in their interaction with the European Union (EU) and aims to give control of personal data back to the individual.
+The GDPR imposes strict rules on those hosting and ‘processing’ personal data, anywhere in the world.
 The regulation presents some challenges to the accepted ways of managing data and makes clear the responsibilities of both the controllers of any data (whether corporate or individual) and the processors of any data.

 It is a requirement that users: